plotly/all-in-ai-demo-app/README.md

 This application uses [Dash Chart Editor](https://github.com/BSd3v/dash-chart-editor) and the [OpenAI Python library](https://github.com/openai/openai-python) to build an application allowing users to ask questions about a dataset and persist views of their dataset with analytics associated.

 Once a dataset is uploaded, context on that dataset is added to the prompt for the chat window, and users can interact with the dataset with natural language.
-After building charts, users can click the "Copy link" button to save those charts to a permanant link, using Redis to save state.
+After building charts, users can click the "Copy link" button to save those charts to a permanent link, using Redis to save state.

 <p align="center">
     <img src="screenshots/4.png", width=500>